 Here are some rules and criteria relating to road signs:

 - All signs erected on roads and verges must be legally approved signs

 - Advertising signs on roads or footpaths are not normally permitted; however, small temporary notices advertising local charity events are sometimes allowed, details can be found in the Guidelines for Unauthorised Signs

 - Brown tourist signs are permitted provided the facility complies with certain criteria, further details can be obtained from your local roads office

 - Speed limit and waiting restriction signs can only be erected at a location where a road traffic measure exists; producing a measure involves discussion with the police and a lengthy consultation process with road user groups and the public

-- We will not approve proposals from individuals to erect mirrors at sub standard accesses/junctions to facilitate visibility
+- We won't approve proposals from individuals to erect mirrors at sub standard accesses or junctions to facilitate visibility

 Tourism signposting is an essential part of the basic tourist infrastructure of the Aberdeenshire area.

 Effective signposting can make an important contribution to the economic health of the tourism industry by enhancing the visitors experience and having a key role by guiding visitors to their chosen destinations.
 This avoids confusion and encourages them to stay longer.